 Tennessee Agriculture

-Top commodities: soybeans, cattle & calves, broiler chickens, fresh-market tomatoes and dairy products
+Top commodities: soybeans, corn, wheat, cotton, hay, tobacco, cattle & calves, broiler chickens, fresh-market tomatoes and dairy products

 Beef cattle are produced in every county in Tennessee.